Academics & Programs

 - Unofficial graduate transcripts and undergraduate transcripts (if applicable)

-- CTE Instructors - In addition to the above, ACC needs a copy of your secondary credential with CTE endorsement area
+- CTE Instructors - In addition to the above, ACC needs a CTE postsecondary credential application

 The CE/CTE School District Administrator will forward your application documents to the Concurrent Enrollment Program to confirm completion.
 The application documents will be shared with the appropriate ACC Department Chair/Dean for review.